table of content

-The next best thing you can do is gather and list all the important analyses from your call records, and prepare a script.
+The next best thing you can do is gather and list all the important analyses from your call records, and prepare a cold calling script.
 Practice your script so you sound natural and engaging and not robotic.

 4. Find a suitable call schedule

 Most people are probably busy and are less likely to pick up the call or engage in any form of conversation if you call them at the wrong time.
 Do your research and figure out a suitable calling time that works for both of you.

 5. Build their interest in the first few seconds

 The first few seconds are crucial in a cold calling.
 It determines whether the prospect will hang up or continue talking to you.
 And it all depends on the way you introduce the motive of the call.
 Don’t beat around the bush, don’t pitch in too early.
 Be personal, be polite and be direct.
 Address the prospect on a first name basis adding a suitable title.
 For example, “Good evening Mr. X or Miss Y,” where ‘X’ and ‘Y’ are their first name.

 People will directly disconnect your call if your reason for calling doesn’t seem compelling enough.
 Be enthusiastic with your greeting and introduce the subject of your call to trigger their interest.
 The call's success will depend on your ability to attract your prospect in the initial seconds of the call.